Skip to main content

 (path: YooptaPath) => void

-Callback fired when the selection path changes
+Called when the selection path changes (current block, selected blocks, etc.).

 placeholder